speedscale/docs/docs/quick-start.md

 speedscale-operator-xxxxxxxxxx-xxxxx    1/1     Running   0          15s
 ```

-If you're ready to capture traffic skip ahead to [Sidecar](./setup/sidecar/install.md).

 :::tip

-If you have any issues installing, check out the [troubleshooting guide](./setup/install/troubleshooting.md).
+If you have any issues installing, check out the [troubleshooting guide](./setup/install/troubleshooting.md) or contact support on [slack](https://slack.speedscale.com)

 :::

+# Next Steps

+At this point Speedscale is present in your cluster and you are now ready to target workloads for record and playback.
+If this is your first installation please continue using our multi-platform [tutorial](./tutorial.md) for a full walkthrough.

+If you're already an expert you can click the `Add Service` button in the UI to automatically add sidecars or install them [manually](./setup/sidecar/install.md).